Sampling Without Compromising Accuracy in Adaptive Data Analysis: Answering Sampling Counting Queries

 This results in spending $\tilde{O}\left(k\log\left({\frac{k \log(\frac{1}{\beta})}{\alpha}}\right)\right)$ time over the course of $k$ queries, which must be tight up to log factors, as the mechanism of course must spend at least unit time per query.

-We prove our transfer theorem using the following monitoring algorithm, which takes as input $T$ sample sets, and outputs a query with probability proportional to how far away the query is on the sample as opposed to the distribution.
+We prove our transfer theorem using the monitoring algorithm $\mathcal{W}_D$ (Algorithm~\ref{alg:monitor_exp_mech}), which takes as input $T$ sample sets, and outputs a query with probability proportional to how far away the query is on the sample as opposed to the distribution.

-$\mathcal{W}_D$ (Algorithm~\ref{alg:monitor_exp_mech}) must be private if $\M$ is: $\mathcal{R}$ represents post-processing from the differentially private $\M$, and outputting an element from $\mathcal{R}$ is achieved with the exponential mechanism.
+$\mathcal{W}_D$ must be private if $\M$ is: $\mathcal{R}$ represents post-processing from the differentially private $\M$, and outputting an element from $\mathcal{R}$ is achieved with the exponential mechanism.
 We can then bound the probability that $q(S)$ is far from $q(D)$ for $q$ the query that the monitor outputs, by using the fact that private algorithms like the monitor are also stable.
 This yields the transfer theorem given in Theorem~\ref{thm:sampling_thm}.
 The full proof is provided in Appendix~\ref{sec:scq_transfer}.

 With a transfer theorem in hand, we now introduce a private mechanism for answering SCQ's.